 “Words cannot adequately express the appreciation that I have for the teachers and staff at Mansfield Montessori at Walnut Creek…Each one of their teachers has had a hand in helping to motivate and encourage learning in one child as well as calming another child so that learning can be fun.
 For all of their efforts, I am truly thankful!”

 For the past several years we have had a canned food drive.
 This year our canned food drive was a HUGE success!!!!
 We are so thankful to all of our generous children and parents that brought in canned food.
-Our goal this year was 1,700 cans of food that we would be donating to Mission Arlington for the holiday season.
-We collected 4 times that!!!
-We kicked off our canned food drive on Wednesday, November 2nd and took donations until Friday, November 11th.
-There were 6,824 cans of food brought in by the families at our school in only eight school days.
+Our goal this year was 2,000 cans of food that we would be donating to The Wesley Mission Center for the holiday season.
+We kicked off our canned food drive on Monday, November 6th and took donations until Friday, November 15th.
+There were 4,101 cans of food brought in by the families at our school in only eight school days.
 That is amazing!
 I know this food will bless many families this holiday season.
 Thank you to all of the generous (and maybe a little competitive) parents for your donations!!

 “Our son Santiago has been attending Mansfield Montessori at Walnut Creek since he was 14 months.
 We have seen a big improvement in his social skills, academic development, and maturity.
 He loves going to school and considers the teachers and staff as part of our family.
 We feel the school provides a safe and familiar environment while offering a very good curriculum.”